-Audio cassette - Providing printed materials on an audio cassette to enable persons with a vision loss to have access to the information.
+Audio - Providing printed materials in formats such as CD, DVD, or audio guide headset, to enable persons with a vision loss to have access to the information.
 This is especially helpful in providing directions to a location or providing information for a gallery or museum tour.